PaulWoodIII/Swift-Uno/index.md

 <!-- <img alt="Get a Mac" src="/images/mac_comp_large_360.png" class="img-responsive">  -->
 <div class="well">
-    <p class="text-center">Swift 1 is your very first look into coding.
-See just how easy it is to be a programmer</p>
+    <p class="text-center">Swift Uno is your very first look into coding.
+See  how easy it is to learn how to be a programmer</p>
 </div>
 <div class="col-sm-4">
     <img alt="Get a Mac" src="/images/mac_comp_large_360.png" class="img-responsive">
     <h3 class="text-center">Get a Mac</h3>
     <p class="text-center">You'll need a Mac to get started.
-Don't have one borrow a friend's this isn't going to take you long, or buy one <a href="http://apple.com/store"> here </a></p>
+Don't have one?
+Borrow a friend's.
+This isn't going to take you long, or buy one <a href="http://apple.com/store"> here </a></p>
 </div>
 <div class="col-sm-4">
     <img alt="Download and Install Xcode" src="/images/Xcode_Icon_360.png" class="img-responsive">